jmyoung/factorio-blueprints/README.md

 The repo here will be split into sections based on what the blueprints are for, and each directory will have in it a README which outlines any references for where the blueprint came from, and then a txt file for the blueprint itself.

+**NOTE** It is assumed that these recipes will be for the current Experimental 0.17.x version of Factorio.

 ## Sections

 Section | Purpose